5 brilliant examples of branching in elearning: branching scenario examples and more

 Why it works:

-There you have it: five ways you can use branching in your learning design.
-If you need to offer adaptive or personalized content, branching can help your users get to what they need quickly.
+There you have it: five ways to use branching in your learning design.
+If you need to offer adaptive or personalized content, branching can help your users quickly get to what they need.
 And branching scenarios can be a good design choice if you want people to experience the impact of different approaches, play out new techniques and skills, or explore various facets of a subject that isn’t black and white.
 The best news?
-All of these can be done with Elucidat!
+All of these can be done in Elucidat!

 If these branching examples have inspired you, ask us for a free trial of Elucidat and see what you can do.